 - The quality of the hydrogen had to be guaranteed.

-- The delivery of the buses had to be coordinated with the completion of the refuelling station.
+- The delivery of the buses had to be coordinated with the completion of the refueling station.

-- The hydrogen refuelling station had to be realised as cost-effectively as possible.
+- The hydrogen refueling station had to be realised as cost-effectively as possible.

 In addition, close cooperation between TotalEnergies* and Qbuzz in the operational phase was crucial for the success of the project.
-Only then is it possible to properly facilitate the refuelling of the buses.
-Communication about the availability of the buses and the refuelling station was also essential.
+Only then is it possible to properly facilitate the refueling of the buses.
+Communication about the availability of the buses and the refueling station was also essential.

 Oskar Voorsmit, business development manager hydrogen at TotalEnergies: "In order to realise a cost-effective and well-functioning hydrogen station, we took on the role of system integrator.
 Meeting the requirements of the various stakeholders involved was very important.
 We designed a tailor-made station and were constantly looking for the right balance between the needs of the end users and the integral costs of the filling station".